iron-cage/sdk/docs/inference_providers.md

  - Together AI ([Credits + Autorecharge Configurable Option](https://docs.together.ai/docs/billing#auto-recharge-credits))
  - Replicate ([Prepaid Credits + Arrears Billed accounts for overspending](https://replicate.com/docs/topics/billing#billing))

-**Final Outcome:** Almost any inference provider has an option for setting up hard-billing (except Deepseek, it is not present in report).
-LLM Providers usually allow to setup billing explicitly in USD.
+**Final Outcome:** Almost any inference provider has an option for setting up hard-billing (except DeepSeek, it is not present in report).
+LLM Providers usually allow to setting up billing explicitly in USD.
 Cloud providers have outer billing, there are no hard-limit setup directly inside their LLM Services, but it can be implemented using other provided infrastructure.
 Some providers allow to buy credits and setup billing for overspent tokens as option.

 ## Rate Limit Config